 There are lots of reasons why your AC system freezes up in Fort Lauderdale.
-Almost all of them typically need pro AC repair.
+Almost all of them frequently need pro AC repair.

 Making sure the air filter isn’t dirty and airflow isn’t restricted are the only tasks you can safely take care of on your own.
-If you need to replace the filter, you can accelerate the melting process by switching off the unit and switching on the fan.
-If you have a heat pump, you can move it to heat mode until the ice is gone.
+If you need to replace the filter, you can accelerate the defrosting process by switching off the equipment and switching on the fan.
+If you have a heat pump, you can switch it to heat mode until the ice has disappeared.

-After the ice disappears, move the temperature back to normal.
-If your equipment freezes a second time, contact Service Experts Heating & Air Conditioning to repair the issue.
+After the ice melts, move the temperature back to normal.
+If your equipment freezes repeatedly, contact Service Experts Heating & Air Conditioning to repair the malfunction.

 Insufficient refrigerant—Freezing up can be caused by a refrigerant leak.